 This can be done in quite a few ways, from sourcing content on social media to having guest posts done that are then shared by others, to finding broken links and replacing them with new and fresh ones.

-A link exchange is one way to acquire great links for link building.
-It is essentially an agreement between your site and another party to share with each other.
-Sounds great right, mutual benefit for all?
+Link exchange requests to other webmasters or website owners is one of many link building strategies.
+It is essentially an agreement between your own website and another party to share with each other.

 If you think of it like getting a roommate, you expect the roommate to pay their portion of the rent, respect your boundaries, and clean up after themselves.
 Only, after the first couple of months, the common areas are a mess, they keep stealing your stuff, and they never pay their half of the rent and always claim “I’m good for it.”